-Since our system of interest in this paper is a quadrotor, we consider the following dynamics:
+Since our system of interest in this paper is a quadrotor, we consider the following dynamics.

-, where the global position vector $p\in\mathbb{R}^3$, velocity vector $v\in\mathbb{R}^3$, attitude rotation matrix $R\in\mathbf{SO(3)}$ and the body angular velocity $\omega\in\mathbb{R}^3$ gives the states of the quadrotor.
-Further, $m$ is the mass of the quadrotor, $J$ is the inertia matrix, $g$ is gravitational acceleration, $f_a$ is external disturbance force, $S(\cdot)$ is the skew-symmetric mapping, $\tau_u$ and $\tau_a$ are control and external disturbance torques respectively~\citep{Neural_Lander}.
-We first aim to learn the partial dynamics of the quadrotor for which we will use the following formulation of translational dynamics:
+where the global position vector $p\in\mathbb{R}^3$, velocity vector $v\in\mathbb{R}^3$, attitude rotation matrix $R\in\mathbf{SO(3)}$ and body angular velocity $\omega\in\mathbb{R}^3$ give the states of the quadrotor.
+Furthermore, $m$ is the mass of the quadrotor, $J$ is the inertia matrix, $g$ is gravitational acceleration, $f_a$ is the external disturbance force, $S(\cdot)$ is the skew-symmetric mapping, $\tau_u$ and $\tau_a$ are control and external disturbance torques, respectively~\cite{c13}.

+We first model partial dynamics of the quadrotor for which we will use the following formulation of:

-Based on Eq~\eqref{eq:linear_dynamics}, we model the evolution of the translational dynamics as a function of its state $v$ and the control input $Rf_u$, where $f_u = ^\mathrm{T}$, $T$ being the magnitude of the thrust generated by the quadrotor motors at the sampling time instant.
-We use the above mapping to learn the basis functions for modeling translational dynamics.
-The quadrotor output wrench $\eta = ^\mathrm{T}$ is linearly related to the squared motor speeds $u = ^\mathrm{T}$ by $\eta = B_0u$, where $B_0$ models the rotor force and torque coefficients.
-Therefore, based on Eq~\eqref{eq:rotational_dynamics}, for our analysis of system identification algorithms we will model the partial attitude dynamics as follows:
+where based on Eq~\eqref{eq:linear_dynamics}, we model the evolution of the translational dynamics as a function of its state $v$ and the control input $Rf_u$, where $f_u = ^\mathrm{T}$, $T$ being the magnitude of the thrust generated by the quadrotor motors at the sampling time instant.

+The quadrotor output wrench $\eta = ^\mathrm{T}$ is linearly related to the squared motor speeds $u = ^\mathrm{T}$ by $\eta = B_0u$, where $B_0$ models the coefficients of rotor force and torque.
+Therefore, inspired by Eq~\eqref{eq:rotational_dynamics}, for our analysis, we will model the partial attitude dynamics for the quadrotor as follows: